TinaHeiligers/tinkerantreats/content/pages/Other/other.md

 # Statistics and Regression
 3D linear regression is explained very well in [this](http://stackoverflow.com/questions/24747643/3d-linear-regression) Stack Overflow Q&A post.
 It's a definite must read and follow along!

+#Old Jeek Job Searches
+Admit it, it's tough finding a job anywhere, in advanced fields.
+Tech is no different and it gets even more difficult if you're older and recently went from a PhD Physicist to a newb in programming.
+Fear not, keep [looking](https://oldgeekjobs.com/), eventually, someone's gotta hire you, right?